-- Don’t post information or materials protected by copyright without the permission of the copyright holder.
+- Don’t post any information or other material protected by copyright without the permission of the copyright owner.

 - Don’t post commercial messages.
 Posts should not contain promotional material, special offers, job offers, product announcements, or solicitation for services.
 AAI reserves the right to remove such messages and potentially ban sources of those solicitations.
 Exhibitors will be permitted to post promotional materials at the discretion of AAI and according to the terms of their Sponsorship Agreement.